-For general labourers and equipment operators, we recognize that you will have contact with co-workers and surfaces, such as tools, equipment and machinery as you go about your work.
-You could also potentially come in contact with respiratory droplets from these interactions.
+For Executives and Managers, we recognize that you will have contact with many people including, employees and customers and come into contact with surfaces including phones, desks, product, and money as you go about your work.
+You could potentially come in contact with droplets from these interactions.
 COVID-19 can travel in respiratory droplets that are released into the environment by laughing, coughing or sneezing.